TPopovich/flac-mongodb/README.md

 as that one requires changes to the mongodb drivers, and that is harder to do -- any changes need to be carefully vetted before release as it could impact many important applications.

-This effort is the enable effective FLAC but not design it in a way to be seamless in how you can use DBCursor to access i.e. .find and .aggregate have 2 different interfaces and we do not try to unify
+This project's effort is the enable effective usage of FLAC in mongodb.
+But not design it in a way to be as seamless in how you can use this new "DB Collection" as we did in the other project listed above.
+In that other project we created a unified DBCursor to access the output as you would using a native DBCollection from mongo.
+Here we have the same find() findOne() and aggregate() methods but they return Cursor output.
+This approach does not require any modification to mongodb's java drivers.